Great Law of Peace

-The laws were first recorded and transmitted by means of wampum, shell-bead belts that encoded the message in a sequence of pictograms.
-In the 19th century it was translated into English and other languages.
 The Great Law of Peace is presented as part of a narrative noting laws and ceremonies to be performed at prescribed times.
 The laws, called a constitution, are divided into 117 articles.
-The united Iroquois nations are symbolized by an eastern white pine tree, called the Tree of Peace.
-Each nation or tribe plays a delineated role in the conduct of government.
+The nations within the Haudenosaunee Confederacy are symbolized by an eastern white pine tree, called the Tree of Peace.
+Each nation plays a delineated role in the conduct of The Grand Council.
+The laws were first recorded and transmitted by means of wampum, shell-bead belts that encoded the message in a sequence of pictograms.
+In the 19th century, it was translated into English and other languages.

 The exact date of the events is not known, but it is thought to date back to the late 12th century (c.
 1190).

 Narrative, constitution, and ceremony

 The narratives of the Great Law exist in the languages of the member nations, so spelling and usages vary.
-William N. Fenton observed that it came to serve a purpose as a social organization inside and among the nations, a constitution of the Iroquois Confederacy or League, ceremonies to be observed, and a binding history of peoples.
+William N. Fenton observed that it came to serve a purpose as a social organization inside and among the nations, a constitution of the Haudenosaunee Confederacy or Iroquois League, ceremonies to be observed, and a binding history of peoples.
 Fenton also observed some nine common points focusing more simply on the narrative story line, though Christopher Vecsey identified 22 points shared across some two dozen versions of the narrative or parts of the narrative both direct and indirect: